MSI's new Creator Z16 wants to give the MacBook Pro a run for its money

-MSI has unveiled its new Creator series line up revamped with Intel's latest H-series processors.
+MSI has unveiled its new Creator series revamp with Intel 11th Gen H-series processors.
 MSI's highlight product is the Creator Z16, which it intends to pit against the likes of the MacBook Pro.

 The Creator Z16, Creator M16 and Creator 17 are available for pre-order starting today and will ship out by May 16, 2021.
 The Creator Z16 starts at $2,599, but we're still waiting on price points for the Creator M16 and Creator 17.